unboxed/unboxed.co/source/blog/2019-06-03-increasing-impact-of-design-through-designops.html.markdown

 <br />

 ![Design is relationships](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/3abcd28c28bba1c757be4b062d670e6c.jpg)
-*Hay Hughes from AirBnB talks about the importance of designers nurturing relationships across the organisation*
+*Hayley Hughes from AirBnB talks about the importance of designers nurturing relationships across the organisation*